 PP11 bis Recognizing the important and positive role of indigenous youth, including girls, as agents of change in development, disaster risk reduction and conflict resolution

-1. Welcomes the report of the United Nations High Commissioner for Human Rights on the rights of indigenous peoples, and requests the High Commissioner to continue to submit to the Human Rights Council an annual report on the rights of indigenous peoples containing information on relevant developments in human rights bodies and mechanisms and the activities undertaken by the Office of the High Commissioner at headquarters and in the field that contribute to the promotion of, respect for and the full application of the provisions of the United Nations Declaration on the Rights of Indigenous Peoples, and follow-up on the effectiveness of the Declaration and taking into account the resolution 71/321 of the General Assembly;
+1. Welcomes the report of the United Nations High Commissioner for Human Rights on the rights of indigenous peoples, and requests the High Commissioner to continue to submit to the Human Rights Council an annual report on the rights of indigenous peoples containing information on relevant developments in human rights bodies and mechanisms and the activities undertaken by the Office of the High Commissioner at headquarters and in the field that contribute to the promotion of, respect for and the full application of the provisions of the United Nations Declaration on the Rights of Indigenous Peoples, and follow-up on the effectiveness of the Declaration, and taking into account the resolution 71/321 of the General Assembly;

 2. Also welcomes the work of the Special Rapporteur on the rights of indigenous peoples, including the official visits made and her reports, and encourages all Governments to respond favourably to her requests for visits;

-3. Further welcomes the work of the Expert Mechanism on the Rights of Indigenous Peoples, including its annual report to the Council, and its intersessional activities, and requests the Office of the High Commissioner to ensure timely translation and distribution of these reports;
+3. Further welcomes the work of the Expert Mechanism on the Rights of Indigenous Peoples, including its annual report to the Council, and its intersessional activities, and requests the Office of the High Commissioner to ensure timely translation and distribution of these reports for the Human Rights Council and pre-session translation of the Expert Mechanism study and reports, in accordance with resolution 33/25;

-4. Strongly ncourages States to participate actively in the sessions of the Expert Mechanism and to engage in dialogue with it, including during its intersessional activities;
+4. Strongly encourages States to participate actively in the sessions of the Expert Mechanism and to engage in dialogue with it, including during its intersessional activities;

 4 bis.
-Acknowledges the efforts of indigenous peoples, States and the Expert Mechanism in the exercise of its mandate in order to enhance dialogue and to work towards achieving the ends of the Declaration at the national and subnational level and encourages requests of technical assistance to the Expert Mechanism;
+Acknowledges the efforts of indigenous peoples, States and the Expert Mechanism in the exercise of its mandate in order to enhance dialogue and to work towards achieving the ends of the Declaration at the national and subnational level and encourages requests of technical assistance to the Expert Mechanism and invites States to cooperate with the Expert Mechanism on requests made by Indigenous Peoples;

-5. Notes that the next study of the Expert Mechanism, to be finalized by its twelfth session, will focus on the theme of indigenous peoples, migration and borders;
+5. Notes that the next study of the Expert Mechanism, to be finalized by its twelfth session, will focus on the theme of indigenous peoples, migration and borders, and also notes that the Expert Mechanism will undertake a report on the theme of recognition, reparation and reconciliation;

 6. Welcomes the proposal by the Expert Mechanism to the Human Rights Council that further efforts be made to facilitate the participation of indigenous peoples’ representatives and institutions in the work of the Council, in particular the dialogue with the Expert Mechanism and the Special Rapporteur and in the annual half-day discussion on the rights of indigenous peoples, and also welcomes the encouragement of the General Assembly to the relevant United Nations bodies, in accordance with their respective rules of procedure, to facilitate the participation of indigenous peoples’ representatives and institutions in relevant meetings on issues affecting them;